 Before the start of each shift be sure to disinfect your desk, keyboard, mouse, and phone as these are the things that you touch the most.

-Consistently wash your hands after you eat, touch door handles, use the restroom, or blow your nose for a minimum of 20 seconds.
+Consistently wash your hands after you eat, touch door handles, use the restroom, or blow your nose for a minimum of 20 seconds to stay healthy from COVID-19.

 When you don’t have soap available, hand sanitizers are the best substitution so be sure to keep one with you at all times if possible.